surya0027/coding-raja-technologies-internship-1/README.md

 ## Contact

-For questions or further information, please contact [Chandan kumar] at [chandan36024@gmail.com].
+For questions or further information, please contact [Surya Prakash] at [surya.suraj027@gmail.com].

 ---